teknirekt/bananaBot/README.md

 #### 2.2 Signing up for raids (Everyone)

-To sign up for a raid, first find out the raid name.
-This can be found by looking at the top of the sign up message.
-Second: Head on over to the channel the raid was setup.
-(This will be the same channel as the sign up message was sent).
-Third: sign up.
+To sign up for a raid you can go through this quick checklist:

+1. Find out the raid name of the name you want to sign up to.
+This can be done calling the ```~listRaids``` command, or simply looking at the top of the sign up message of which you want to sign up to.
+2. Head on over to the channel the raid was setup in.
+This will be the same channel as the sign up message was sent.
+This information can also be found using the ```~listRaids``` command.
+3. Sign up.

 If you're finding yourself typing the wrong name, or being in the wrong channel, the bot will let you know.

 You can sign up for a raid in 3 different ways.